10 Accused Held In Major Crackdown, 25 Stolen Motorcycles Recovered - UrduPoint

 -

-10 accused held in major crackdown, 25 stolen motorcycles recovered32 seconds ago
+10 accused held in major crackdown, 25 stolen motorcycles recovered6 minutes ago

 -